Travis Childers: Positions on issues

 Childers identifies himself as a moderate Democrat.
 Childers supports increased funding for public education.
 He favored a swift withdrawal of American troops from Iraq.
 He is against privatization of Social Security and raising the age of retirement.
-Childers describes himself as pro-life and pro-gun, and he was endorsed by the National Right to Life Committee and the National Rifle Association in his 2010 reelection campaign.
+Childers describes himself as pro-life and pro-gun, and he was endorsed by the National Right to Life Committee and the NRA Political Victory Fund in his 2010 reelection campaign.
 Childers said he supports job creation, increasing the minimum wage and is a strong advocate for public education.
 Childers supports tax breaks for small businesses that put people back to work, and ending tax breaks for companies that ship jobs to India and China.
 He supports equal pay for women, and increasing the minimum wage to a livable wage.
 Citing the national debt, Childers pledged to support a Balanced Budget Amendment.
 Childers has been described as a Blue Dog Democrat.